Are you looking to improve your sheet metal bending skills? Look no further!

-The minimum bending radius is the radius of the inner corner of the bend, under the condition that the outer fibers of the sheet are bent without cracking.
+The minimum bending radius refers to the radius of the inner bend corner, provided that the outer fibers of the sheet do not break during the bending process.

-It is only necessary to specify the minimum bending radius is only required on special request and should be enlarged as much as possible under normal circumstances.
+It is only necessary to specify the minimum bending radius upon special request, and it should be increased as much as possible under normal conditions.

-The minimum bending radii for different thickness series of commonly used sheet metal materials are given in Table 1.
+Table 1 lists the minimum bending radii for various thickness series of commonly used sheet metal materials.